alloystorm/dvvr/dancexr/features/xps_body_colliders.md

 ### Bone Colliders
 This setting creates colliders on common body parts to allow them to interact with other physics objects.
-Use the slider to change the size to fit the model body build.
+Use the slider to change the size to fit the model's body build.